munificent/journal/asset/post/2010-09-28-ruby-blocks-pythons-with-and-magpies-test-suite.md

 ---
 title: "Ruby Blocks, Python's "with", and Magpie's Test Suite"
-tags: code language magpie python ruby
+tags: language magpie python ruby
 ---

 Part of moving a language from "tiny hobby project" to "thing that I hope people